LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  **Trunk**

-   -  Trunk builds are divided into three different categories [54]:
+   -  Trunk builds are divided into different stages [54][65]:

-      -  current = The latest successfully built packages from every individual RDO and OpenStack project.
+      -  current = The latest individually successfully built packages from every RDO and OpenStack project.
-      -  consistent = A snapshot of the last current build when all of the packages were successfully built.
+      -  consistent = The ``current`` build passed the tripleo-ci promotion jobs.
+      -  current-tripleo = The ``consistent`` build passed phase 1 CI promotion jobs.
-      -  current-tripleo-rdo = A snapshot of the last consistent build that passed all of the `CI promotion jobs <https://ci.centos.org/view/rdo/view/promotion-pipeline/job/rdo_trunk-promote-train-current-tripleo/>`__.
-This is also known as current-passed-ci.
+      -  current-tripleo-rdo = The ``current-tripleo`` build passed `phase 2 CI promotion jobs <https://ci.centos.org/view/rdo/view/promotion-pipeline/job/rdo_trunk-promote-train-current-tripleo/>`__.
+This is also known as ``current-passed-ci`` because it has passed all of the available CI jobs.

    -  RDO repository (current-tripleo-rdo):